bayer-science-for-a-better-life/mlr-challenges-frankenbody/README.md

 Please email us when the solution is ready.
 To share the solution you can:

 - **Use a private GitHub/GitLab repository**.This is our preference.
 You could set it up before the challenge date.
-Please give us access to the repository, add a git tag to the final submission and share the link with us in the email.
+Please give us access to the repository and share the link with us in the email.
+<br><br>

-- **As an attachment to the email**.
+- **Add an attachment to the email**.
 Alternatively, you can also send the results in a compressed file.
 Please beware of large attachement sizes.
-For example if you send us notebooks, it would be a good idea to clean first variables holding heavy state (data and models).
+For example if you send us notebooks, it would be a good idea to clean first variables holding heavy state (e.g., data and models).

 Reviewing
 ---------

-Your submission will be reviewed at least by two of our colleagues.
+Your submission will be reviewed by at least two of our colleagues.
-Some aspects we will try to grasp from it are:

-- Critical thinking
-- Creativity
-- Clarity of exposition
-- Code quality
-- Machine learning
-- Technical choices
-- Time management
+We will be able to discuss it together at later steps during the interview process.

 Getting help